-These Ipoh high-speed Electric Train Services (ETS) travel throughout the day to and from Kuala Lumpur's KL Sentral Station, Seremban and Gemas to the south and from Ipoh to Butterworth Penang and Padang Besar Railway Station on the Malaysia / Thailand border to the north.
+The Ipoh high-speed Electric Train Services (ETS) travel throughout the day to and from Kuala Lumpur's KL Sentral Station, Seremban and Gemas to the south and from Ipoh to Butterworth Penang and Padang Besar Railway Station on the Malaysia / Thailand border to the north.

-Major KTM Train Schedule change from 19th May 2016:
+Major KTM Train Schedule change from May 2016:

 From this date a new KTM train schedule is in operation and you will no longer be able to travel to or from Ipoh on the older diesel Intercity Express Trains.

 So, if heading south to Johor or Singapore, you will firstly have to take an ETS Train from Ipoh to Gemas.

-Services) running every few hours, many times throughout the day and evening in both directions
+Trains to KL are plentiful with the fast ETS (Electric Train Services) running every few hours, many times throughout the day and evening in both directions.

 Electric Trains (ETS):

 The trains from Ipoh to Singapore, now all terminate at JB Sentral Railway Station in Johor Bahru.